Beer Braised Beef Brisket

 Notes

-Store Leftover Brisket in an airtight container with sauce to cover in the fridge for up to four days.
-To Reheat warm in a 300°F oven with sauce to cover, adding a splash of broth or beer if required.
-To Freeze, slice the brisket into portions and pack it with sauce to cover in freezer-safe bags or containers to keep it moist and easy to reheat later.
+• Store leftover brisket in an airtight container with sauce to cover in the fridge for up to four days.
+To reheat, warm in a 300°F oven with sauce to cover, adding a splash of broth or beer if required.
+To freeze, slice the brisket into portions and pack it with sauce to cover in freezer-safe bags or containers to keep it moist and easy to reheat later.

 • Prep Ahead: Season the brisket the night before and refrigerate to let the flavors settle, cutting your prep time on cooking day.